 and you may choose to attend different events as the mood suits you.

 Here is some background information and dates.

 Mardi Gras can happen any Tuesday from February 3 through March 9.
 The date is actually set by the Catholic Church (based on the cycle of the moon) which sets the dates for Easter and Ash Wednesday.
 Mardi Gras is always 46 days before Easter, so the date always changes.
-This year 2017 Fat Tuesday the end of the Mardi Gras season, is February 28 and that is toward the end season of the potential dates for Mardi Gras.
+This year 2019 Fat Tuesday the end of the Mardi Gras season, is March 5 and that is pretty much as late of the potential dates for Mardi Gras as it can get.
 The majority of the parade season is generally 12 days before Ash Wednesday and in the four Parish areas around the city there will be something on the order of 70 parades.
 This supplement to my guide to New Orleans is hoped to be a very rough guide to getting around during the carnival season and events that Aimee my photo co-pilot, and I attend.